30sandz/AgriCare/README.md

 3. It’s planned to work on more advanced NN with higher accuracy like YOLOv8 model in online

  4.Right it is in development phase

+To run this Code on your local system:
+  - To run the AI system : get code from the AI branch
+  - To run the user interface system : get code from the web branch
+  - And to download the entire version : get code from the latest master branch

+For collaboration, kindly send the invite.